kilpkonn/msc-thesis/main.typ

 It also offers a lot more suggestions per term by suggesting 303 terms per hole which is about 15 times more than average of 20.
 Such a big number of suggestions is overwhelming to user as 300 suggestions do not even fit onto screen.

-#todo("using only few primitive types, mostly integers.
-For example ...")
-Slow search times and high number of suggestions are caused by those crates not using many different types.
+Slow search times and high number of suggestions are caused by those crates using only few primitive types, mostly integers.
-The only foreign function interface Rust supports is C, and C does not have such an expressive type system as Rust.
+For example in C it is common to return errors, indexes and sometimes even pointers as integers.
+Yet C's application binary interface (ABI) is the only stable ABI Rust has.
-Foreign function interface (FFI) crates are wrappers around C functions and therefore often use integer types for most operations.
+Foreign function interface (FFI) crates are wrappers around C ABI and therefore often use integer types for most operations.

 Searching for an integer however is not very useful as most functions in C return integers which all fit to the hole based on type.
+This means that there is a fundamental limitation of our algorithm when writing C-like code in Rust and working with FFI crates.
 As the point of FFI crates is to serve as a wrapper around C code so that other crates wouldn't have to we are not very concerned with the poor performance of term search in FFI crates.

-== Limitations of the methods (week 5)
+== Limitations of the methods
-#todo("some intro")
+In this section we highlight the main limitations of the evaluation methods we use.
+#todo("not sure what more to write here")

 ==== Resynthesis
-#todo("reword paragraph")
-The percentage of terms that the term search managed to fill does not reflect the usability of the tool very well.
+Metric "found terms" does not reflect the usability of the tool very well.
 This would be useful metric if we would use it as a proof search as when searching for proofs we often care that the proposition can be proved rather than which of the possible proofs it generated.
 In case of regular programs that also have side effects we only care about suggestions that are semantically correct.
 Other suggestions can be considered as a noise as they produce programs that no-one asked for.